netsec-ethz/scion-apps/ftp/README.md

 Usage of scion-ftp:
   -hercules string
-    	Enable RETR_HERCULES using the Hercules binary specified
+    	Enable RETR_HERCULES using the Hercules binary specified In Hercules mode, scionFTP checks the following directories for Hercules config files: ., /etc, /etc/scion-ftp
 ```

 After starting the application run `help` to see all available commands.